-dime--peace asked: You are beautiful and I love your blog!!
+dime--peace said: You are beautiful and I love your blog!!
 What has been the biggest challenge in adapting in your new community compared to America?

 Thank you!
 I’m glad to know people read it!

 To answer your question, I would say the biggest challenge for me is having fun.
 Most things I did for fun in a America, well… are things you can really only find in American cities and not in a rural African village.
 I spent the year before I left going wild and going to concerts.